nevalang/neva/spec/glossary.md

 ## Subtype checking

-Two type expressions can be checked for subtype compatibility if they are both resolved.
+Two type expressions can be checked for [compatibility](#compatibility) if they are both [resolved](#resolved-expression).

 ## Resolved expression

-Expression is resolved if it doesn't contain references to unresolved types anywhere in it.
-Invalid expression is also unresolved.
+Expression is resolved if it doesn't contain references to unresolved types anywhere in it's structure.
+Invalid expression cannot be resolved and thus must be threated as unresolved one.

 ## Resolving